-For Benchmarked properties - the Benchmark, land use and effective area are defined by, and are what existed in, the 2001-04 period.
-For non-Benchmarked properties the Derived Benchmark is the lower range boundary of the 2001-04 Benchmark Nitrogen Discharge Allocation as set out in Table LR 5, and the land use and effective area are what existed in the 2002/03 period.
+For nutrient benchmarked properties - the nutrient benchmark, land use and effective area are defined by, and are what existed in, the 2001-04 period.
+For non nutrient benchmarked properties the Derived Benchmark is the lower range boundary of the 2001-04 Benchmark Nitrogen Discharge Allocation as set out in Table LR 5, and the land use and effective area are what existed in the 2002/03 period.
 Any lawful change is taken into account.
-All Benchmark information is converted to OVERSEER[®] 6.2.0 for the purpose of calculating Nitrogen Discharge Allocations.
+All nutrient benchmark information is converted to Overseer 6.2.0 for the purpose of calculating Nitrogen Discharge Allocations.